If you want a simple, all in one place to build diversified wealth then Raiz is a great option

 In a way I feel like Raiz has helped me build wealth quicker, getting me to my financial goals sooner.
 So let's look into how it works and what features I really rate in this Raiz Review.

 The very first Australia investing app is one I highly regard and recommend to those interested in simple, uncomplicated investing.

-Select from a broad range of well-built portfolios
+- Select from a broad range of well-built portfolio

-Raiz invests money on your behalf through a collection ETFs that are commonly bought and sold on the ASX.
+Raiz invests money on your behalf through a collection of ETFs (or more if using Raiz Plus) that are commonly bought and sold on the ASX.